bradymiller/bradymiller.github.io/todo/index.md

 ## TODO lists

 ### STAT
-1. Patch 2 (when release, remove the mysql8 version limits at top of download page)(will need new packages since mysql 8 bug effects install)(quick patch fix and rerelease docker; and need to release the rebuilt packages)
+1. Patch 2 (when release, remove the mysql8 version limits at top of download page)(will need new packages since mysql 8 bug effects install)(rerelease/retest docker; and then need to release the rebuilt packages)
 1. Release 5.0.2 xampp package (ensure add `Options -Indexes` to the apache config)
 1. Release 5.0.2 deb package (the popups and php edit is not working); ensure the mysqli.allow_local_infile setting works as expected in the ubuntu package.